-E-books, blogs and whitepaper have become things of the past as viral quizzes and interactive calculators have taken over!
-And lately marketers have started paying a lot of attention to it.
-A latest research by the Content Marketing Institute shows that around 46% of the total marketers surveyed are using interactive content and it is predicted that around 79% of marketers will be using interactive content in the coming year.
+E-books, blogs, and whitepaper have become things of the past as viral quizzes and interactive calculators have taken over!
+And lately, marketers have started paying a lot of attention to it.
+The latest research by the Content Marketing Institute shows that 46% of marketers are using interactive content.
+And around 79% of marketers will be using interactive content in the coming year.
 The best part?
 Interactive content works well for startups as well as big brands.
-In fact, they find interactive marketing so resourceful that they have started depending totally on the results they get from these campaigns.
+In fact, they find interactive marketing so resourceful that they have started depending totally on the results they get from these interactive marketing campaigns.

-In this post, we present you 9 interactive marketing examples that have had skyrocketing success.
+In this post, we present you ten interactive marketing examples that have had skyrocketing success.

 Who doesn’t know Adidas!
 The German multinational had come up with an interactive Snapchat competition for their newly launched Neo Label.
-As part of the campaign, the users could customize and show their designs of the product and 4 winners were given the chance to turn their designs into a real Adidas collection.
+As part of the campaign, the users could customize and show their designs of the product.
+And 4 winners stood a chance to turn their designs into a real Adidas collection.
 This attracted a lot of attention from Millennials and the campaign became a hit.
-The main idea behind conceptualizing this campaign was to leverage the popularity of Snapchat for maximum engagement and successful marketing.
+The main idea behind conceptualizing this interactive marketing campaign was to leverage the popularity of Snapchat for maximum engagement and successful marketing.

 VenturePact, a software development firm, had exhausted all inbound strategies while looking to accelerate its growth in a competitive landscape.
 Thus, it partnered with Outgrow to build a calculator that helps its users estimate the cost of building an app, which also happened to be their target audience’s most common concern.
 Within 2 weeks of launching, the calculator boosted traffic by 15% and increased conversion rate by 28%.
 It also brought in more than 11,000 leads as the calculator went viral.

 Knorr used quizzes as an interactive marketing strategy, wherein they asked the users 10 questions.
-The questions were related to dish selections and the result revealed users’ flavor personas.
+The users had to choose their favorite dishes.
+And the result revealed users’ flavor personas.
 This piqued the interest of millennials who are always trying out new cuisines and proved pivotal in boosting brand awareness and improving customer engagement.

 Related Read: 5 Viral Calculators that Almost Broke the Internet

-General Electric or GE was bored of how their yearly reports looked, something that would put off even an avid reader.
+General Electric or GE was bored with how their yearly reports looked, something that would put off even an avid reader.
 So, they decided to tweak them and make them interactive with the help of Tomas Kellner, a notable journalist.
 Now, their reports feature excellent quality photos, GIFs, and even small videos to showcase the advancements brought by them into the industry.
-What’s more - all the reports have been migrated to their websites in the form of digital media.
+What’s more – they migrated all their reports to their websites in the form of digital media.
 Who says that a 125 years old company can’t be innovative in their marketing campaigns!

-In 2015, during Christmas, Coca Cola introduced ‘Santa’s Virtual Reality Sleigh Ride’ in which the company used Oculus Rift to let people experience the world of virtual reality and become Santa Claus for a day!
-It was done in Poland to make the Christmas merrier and Coca Cola instantly outwitted their competitors.
+In 2015, during Christmas, Coca Cola introduced ‘Santa’s Virtual Reality Sleigh Ride’.
+The company used Oculus Rift to let people experience the world of virtual reality and become Santa Claus for a day!
+The event took place in Poland to make the Christmas merrier and Coca Cola instantly outwitted its competitors.
 Who said that soft drinks are for summers only?

-The New York Times, a popular newspaper which has been in print for more than 160 years, felt the need to go digital and provide interactive news to its readers following the fall in the circulation of print media.
+The New York Times felt the need to go digital and provide interactive news to its readers following the fall in the circulation of print media.
 Thus, they came up with a Virtual reality campaign powered by Google Cardboards.
-The users could download the NY Times VR app and view news in real-time using the cardboard, thus getting access to 360 degree videos and immersive news experience.
+The users could download the NY Times VR app and view news in real-time using the cardboard, thus getting access to 360 degree videos and an immersive news experience.
 Google Trends show how shortly after the announcement, NYT VR became a highly searched keyword!

 Oreo, a best selling cookie since it’s inception has made a place in everyone’s heart be it youngsters or adults because of its great taste.
 The people at Oreo came up with an idea in 2016, which was really unique for a cookie brand.
 They created a 360 degree interactive video powered by Virtual Reality.
-The 1 minute video let viewers immerse themselves in the world of an animated Oreo factory!
+The 1 minute video lets viewers immerse themselves in the world of an animated Oreo factory!
 The campaign promoted “Filled Cupcake Flavored Oreo Cookies” and was a hit.
-The video got more than 3.2 Million views and the Google trends show how the interest in the new range of biscuits peaked.
+The video got more than 3.2 Million views.
+The Google trends show how the interest in the new range of biscuits peaked.

-These success stories coming from giants show that the industry has acknowledged the fact “Content is definitely the King” and it’s high time to move over from traditional marketing and hold the hands of technology and experience steep growth graphs!
+These success stories coming from giants show that the industry has acknowledged the fact “Content is definitely the King”.
+It’s high time to move over from traditional marketing and hold the hands of technology and experience steep growth graphs!

 Want to create an interactive experience?
-Try Outgrow.
+Try Outgrow Now!